psyanite/nameme/README.md

 🔥 Download and install the APK [now](https://github.com/psyanite/nameme/blob/master/docs/nameme.apk)!

 NameMe is a Flutter-Dart internationalized app available in Korean, Japanese and English.
 Whether you're looking for a new name for yourself, your friend or your baby, NameMe is exactly what you need.
-Simply answer 8 questions and your unique name will be delivered to you!
+Simply answer 8 questions and discover your unique name!
 Share your name via any social media of choice.

 ## Features
 * Integrated with Firebase Google Admob with Banner and Interstitial ads